Are you looking for the best call to action examples that will inspire your customers to take action?

 Use Power Words

 Related to using a command verb to start, you should be using power words to enhance the copy of your CTA.
-Power words are words that trigger a psychological or emotional response from the reader.
+Power words trigger a psychological or emotional response from the reader.

-While a regular CTA is understood by readers, a great CTA is felt by readers.
+While readers understand a regular CTA, readers feel a great one.
 Power words get your audience feeling something that encourages them to take action.

 Small additions of power words like “once-in-a-lifetime,” “skyrocket,” and “now” make the second option a much more clickable call to action.
 And if you need some help with power words, you’re in luck.